-Subject Modern Hebrew (Ivrit) Autumn The Past tense: Learning how to conjugate verbs in the past tense and describing how we spent our summer holiday using the past tense verbs &amp; time expressions.
+Subject Modern Hebrew (burit) Subject Modern Hebrew (Ivrit) Autumn The Past tense: Learning how to conjugate verbs in the past tense and describing how we spent our summer holiday using the past tense verbs & time expressions.
 Going back to school: Talking about our new academic year, describing school, forming plural nouns, giving opinion about school subjects, discussing school system using impersonal sentences and understanding literary texts.
-Stretch &amp; challenge: Create a presentation (with photographs) to describe your school to an Israeli teenager.
+Stretch & challenge: Create a presentation (with photographs) to describe your school to an Israeli teenager.
 Main topics/areas studied this year Spring Schools in Israel: Finding facts about schools in Israel and learning how to form questions.
 Comparing primary school to secondary school using the past tense and the infinitive forms.
 Giving and justifying opinions about school uniform and system.
 Discussing and planning our Ideal school.
 Stretch & challenge: Create a model of your ideal school and prepare a description of it in Ivrit.
-Include your ideal school rules.
-Summer Food: Talking about an Israeli breakfast, ordering foods from a restaurant, discussing eating habits, writing recipes, reading &amp; writing poems using authentic literary texts.
-Good friends: Friends &amp; family, making plans with friends, free time activities and planning a party.
-Stretch &amp; challenge: Create a vocabulary booklet for tourists to use when going to restaurants in Israel.
+Include your ideal school Summer rules.
+Food: Talking about an Israeli breakfast, ordering foods from a restaurant, discussing eating habits, writing recipes, reading & writing poems using authentic literary texts.
+Good friends: Friends & family, making plans with friends, free time activities and planning a party.
+Stretch & challenge: Create a vocabulary booklet for tourists to use when going to restaurants in Israel.
 Only include the most useful words/phrases.
 Assessment Headlines 4 Assessments during the year for all 4 language skills; Reading, Listening, Speaking &amp; Writing.
 Students' overall term levels including assessments, overall contribution in class and book marking during the term.
 Useful websites or resources Israeli newspaper for advanced/accelerated readers; 'Jpost' Quizlet - vocabulary revision Rosetta Stone in Hebrew: www.rosettastone.co.uk What parents can do to support learning Encourage pupils to revise new words, grammatical structure and topics learnt in class.
 Encourage students to extend their Hebrew reading and speaking outside of the classroom.
 Develop students' interest and connection to Israeli culture and the land of Israel through exposure to music, media and friends or relatives in Israel.
-Number of lessons per fortnight in this subject per fortnight
+Number of lessons per fortnight in this subject 4 lessons per fortnight

 How much Home Learning is expected per week?
 1 piece each week taking 30-40 minutes on average.
 Students will be given spellings to learn on a regular basis and students should use the little and often approach to learning.
 Sometimes extended learning pieces will be set but these will never be due in for the next day.
-JCoSS Year 8 Curriculum Booklet 2021-2 JCoSS Year 8 Curriculum Booklet 2021 JCoSS Year 8 Curriculum Booklet 2021
+End of year exam will assess: Y8 non-native class - Topics include: Holidays, clothes & weather.
+Y8 natives classes - Theme 2 (GCSE) topics